Washington Spirit: 2014–2016 successes

-After a poor inaugural season, the Spirit would much improve in the 2014 making some key acquisitions including Jodie Taylor and Christine Nairn, both who would finish as the team's tops scorers with 11 and 8 goals, respectively.
+After a poor inaugural season, the Spirit would much improve in the 2014 season by making some key acquisitions, including Jodie Taylor and Christine Nairn who would both finish as the team's top scorers with 11 and 8 goals respectively.
 Finishing 4th, the Spirit made their first NWSL Playoff appearance.
-They would lose at Seattle Reign.
+They would lose to Seattle Reign.

 The Spirit finished the 2015 season with a record of 8–6–6 and repeating their 4th place league position.
 The playoff result, again, ended in an away loss to Seattle in the semifinals.
-The season would be the breakout year for Crystal Dunn who was awarded the 2015 NWSL Golden Boot Award, scoring 15 goals during the campaign.
+The season would be the breakout year for Crystal Dunn, who was awarded the 2015 NWSL Golden Boot Award, scoring 15 goals during the campaign.
 At the conclusion of the season, Mark Parsons stepped down as head coach and general manager to take over as coach of Portland Thorns FC.

-Building off the successes of the 2014 and 2015 seasons, the Spirit hired former Sky Blue FC head coach, Jim Gabarra ahead of the 2016 season.
+Building off the successes of the 2014 and 2015 seasons, the Spirit hired former Sky Blue FC head coach Jim Gabarra ahead of the 2016 season.
 The Spirit had their most successful season to date in 2016, being league leaders in the standings throughout most of the season.
 Only in the final week would the Spirit's loss finalize them as league runners-up.
 Earning their first post-season victory against Chicago Red Stars, the Spirit would lose the 2016 NWSL Final in penalties to Western New York Flash.

 2017–2021

 The Spirit line up in June 2018.

 In the aftermath of finishing 2016 runners-up, the Spirit saw a series of key departures including captain Ali Krieger (traded to Orlando Pride), Christine Nairn and Diana Matheson (both traded to Seattle Reign), and Crystal Dunn leaving for Chelsea, while retaining her contracting rights.
 Unable to adequately replace these players, the Spirit struggled to compete throughout the 2017 season ultimately finishing last (10th) for the first time since the inaugural season.
-However, building for the future, Gabarra was able to recruit U.S. national team prospect, Mallory Pugh mid-season.
+However, building for the future, Gabarra was able to recruit U.S. national team prospect Mallory Pugh mid-season.
 Pugh would go on to lead the team in scoring, registering 6 goals in 16 games.

 The 2018 season continued the Spirit's pursuit of young talent, but also continued the struggle for results.
-On August 21, after eight straight losses and being eliminated from playoff contention, the Spirit fired head coach, Jim Gabarra, and appointed assistant coach, Tom Torres as interim head coach.
-Torres lead the Spirit through the final three matches of the season at home, including the Spirit's debut at newly opened Audi Field against Portland Thorns FC on August 25.
+On August 21, after eight straight losses and being eliminated from playoff contention, the Spirit fired head coach Jim Gabarra and appointed assistant coach Tom Torres as interim head coach.
+Torres led the Spirit through the final three matches of the season at home, including the Spirit's debut at the newly opened Audi Field against Portland Thorns FC on August 25.
 The match set a new club record for home attendance with 7,976 fans.
 The season ended with the Spirit finishing in 8th place, just ahead of Sky Blue FC.
 During the offseason, the Spirit appointed Richie Burke as the new head coach while retaining Torres on the technical staff.
 The announcement also noted local tech executive Steve Baldwin had become the Spirit's new majority owner.